jwodder/morecontext/README.rst

 .. code:: python

     attrrollback(obj: Any, name: str, copy: bool = False, deepcopy: bool = False) -> ContextManager[None]

+Save & restore the value of an object's attribute.

 ``attrrollback(obj, name)`` returns a context manager that stores the value of the attribute of ``obj`` with name ``name`` on entry and sets the attribute